opencog/opencog/opencog/openpsi/README.md

   "small-data" learning system, so that the robot can learn from only a handful of situations/examples.

+* The demand-update code is undocumented, confusing, and does not belong in this directory.

 ### References
 * OpenCog Wiki - [OpenPsi](http://wiki.opencog.org/w/OpenPsi)